pipecat-ai/smart-turn/README.md

 ### Supporting training on more platforms

 We trained early versions of this model on Google Colab.
 We should support Colab as a training platform, again!
+It would be great to have quickstarts for training on a wide variety of platforms.

-It would be great to port the training code to Apple's MLX platform as well.
-(A lot of us have MacBooks!)
+We should alsoport the training code to Apple's MLX platform.
+A lot of us have MacBooks!

 ### Optimization

 This model will likely perform well in quantized versions.
-Quantized models should run significantly faster.
+Quantized versions should run significantly faster than the current float32 weights.

 The PyTorch inference code is not particularly optimized.
 We should be able to hand-write inference code that runs substantially faster on both GPU and CPU, for this model architecture.